lumingzzz/TinyLIC/README.md

 ### Evaluation
-Pre-trained models for Quality 3 (lambda = 0.0067) can be downloaded in [NJU Box](https://box.nju.edu.cn/d/20d8c218821d48d6af23/).
-Since the codes are reorgnized and retrained using the newest version (1.2.0) of [CompressAI](https://github.com/InterDigitalInc/CompressAI/), the performance may be slightly different from that in the paper.
+Pre-trained models can be downloaded in [NJU Box](https://box.nju.edu.cn/d/6bd0aafa2faf47cab7c2/).

 The mse optimized results can be found in [/results](https://github.com/lumingzzz/TinyLIC/tree/main/results) for reference.